 How to Get Paint Out of Cat Fur

 Cats have no concept of wet paint.
-If you’re painting your home, your pet is almost certain to get messy.
-Curiosity about what you’re doing will get the better of her.
+If you’re painting your home, your cat is almost certain to get some paint on its fur.

-If your cat is coated in oil-based paint, take the oil approach.
-Rub olive or vegetable oil on her skin, then wash it off.
-If the paint was glossy, skip the oil.
-This will usually come straight off with water and shampoo.
+If your cat is coated in oil-based paint, you should use oil to remove paint from your cat’s fur.
+Rub olive or vegetable oil on its skin before washing it off.
+If the paint was an undercoat, it will come off with water and shampoo.

-It is critical that you clean your cat while the paint is wet.
-All the water and shampoo in the world will not entirely clear dry paint.
+Always try to clean your cat while the paint is wet.
 Wash what you can and trim out the stained fur with scissors.
-If necessary, hire a groomer to do this for you.